Azure-Samples/summarization-openai-python-promptflow/README.md

 Start by connecting your Visual Studio Code environment to your Azure account:

 1. Open the terminal in VS Code and use command `az login`.
-2. Complete the authentication flow.
+2. - This should activate a Device Code authentication flow.
+Follow the instructions and complete the auth flow till you get the `Logged in on Azure` message indicating success.

 **If you are running within a dev container, use these instructions to login instead:**
  1. Open the terminal in VS Code and use command `az login --use-device-code`